 The Boodles Garden designed by Catherine MacDonald celebrates Historic Royal Palaces with a design inspired by four iconic sites, blending architectural elements, symbolic planting, and historic references into a space for reflection and beauty.

-Robot Lawn Mower Display by Platts Robotics is an interactive exhibition showcasing the very latest advancements in robotic lawn mower technology.
-Visitors can experience live product demonstrations, see satellite-guided systems in action, and speak directly with our expert team.
 On-the-spot garden assessments are available to determine suitability, with personalised quotations provided during the show.
-Visitors can also place orders directly at the stand, making it a complete end-to-end experience from demonstration to purchase with installation to follow after the show.
+Visitors can also place orders directly on the stand, making it a complete end-to-end experience from demonstration to purchase with installation to follow after the show.

 A tranquil, climate-responsive design celebrating Britain’s wetland heritage, with sustainable materials, biodiverse planting and water-wise features that respond to environmental change.